Skip to main content

 If no maintained RampID is found, this value will be "null".

-View the Email-Only Resolution Output Table (Without Deconfliction)
+View the Email-Only Resolution Output Table

-The email-only resolution process (without deconfliction) operates similarly to PII resolution.
+The email-only resolution process operates similarly to PII resolution.
 Any attributes you need to keep associated with the identifier need to be included in the input table.
 For more information, see the "Privacy Filter" section below.

 For email-only resolution without deconfliction, the output table includes the fields shown in the table below.